 Additionally, marriage and divorce rates are made public by the US Census Bureau and the image below shows the percentage of divorced individuals in every Oregon county.

 Those who are curious about the marriage or divorce status of someone have to be related to the person in question or have special permission before buying a certificate.
-(They can be a spouse, blood relative, or a court representative.)
-Patrons can place orders through the following six methods.
+They can be a spouse, blood relative, or a court representative.

-• Regular mail– This option accepts check and money order payments.
+- Regular Mail: This option accepts check and money order payments.
 Processing time is approximately five to eight weeks.
 Address is:

-• Rush mail– Customers can have their order shipped within three to five business days.
+- Rush Mail: Customers can have their order shipped within three to five business days.

-• In-person– People have to make an appointment before arriving with this method.
+- In-person: People have to make an appointment before arriving with this method.
 They enter orders via self-serve stations.

-• Drop Box– There’s a box outside the building where patrons can submit proper documentation.
+- Drop Box: There’s a box outside the building where patrons can submit proper documentation.
 Processing time is about five to seven days.

-• Phone– Someone can order by calling (888)-896-4988 any time of the day.
+- Phone: Someone can order by calling (888)-896-4988 any time of the day.
 This option only accepts debit and credit cards, and the shipping time is about three days.

-• Online– A site visitor pays with a credit or debit card after ordering through VitalChek.
+- Online: A site visitor pays with a credit or debit card after ordering through VitalChek.
 Shipping time for this method is also three days.

 Fees run between $28.00 and $44.95 depending on the ordering method someone uses.
 Extra copies cost $25.00.
 Below are the required applications customers need to submit with their orders:

 Lost an Oregon Birth or Death Certificate?
-Learn How to Order a Replacement
+Learn How To Order a Replacement

 If someone is desperate to replace a birth or death certificate they recently lost, they can follow the steps outlined in the previous section about ordering marriage and divorce certificates.
 Here are the applications required for birth and death certificate orders: